-Er gagement and recognition Timescale Lead 1.
+Er agagement and recognition Timescale Lead 1.
 Implement a best practice approach to staff engagement; following review of systems used in other organisations.
 2019/20 Head of Engagement 2.
-Establish a clear internal communications strategy that enables dynamic two-way conversations with our people using different channels and approaches, recognising the challenge of talking with a dispersed workforce.
-2019/20 and ongoing Head of Engagement 3.
+Establish a clear internal communications strategy that enables dynamic two-way conversations with 2019/20 Head of Engagement our people using different channels and approaches, recognising the challenge of talking with a dispersed workforce. and ongoing 3.
 Agree and embed the revised partnership arrangements with our trade union colleagues, ensuring that we meet regularly and work together to achieve the strategic aims of the London Ambulance Trust.
 2019/20 Head of Engagement 4.
 Extend the use of "people stories" used at Trust Board to other committees and groups 2019/20 Head of Engagement 5.
 Review best practice and implement a model of staff led improvement methodologies (e.g. experience based design; a way of bringing patients and staff together in re-designing services).
 2019/20 Head of Engagement 6.
 Design and deliver an annual 'innovation' event to celebrate the work of our people as they strive to make us more efficient, fit for the future and an exciting place to work.
 2019/20 Head of Engagement / Head of Internal Communication 7.
 Review and revitalise the 'Total Reward Statement', emphasising the wide range of benefits available through working for the NHS and schemes local to London Ambulance Trust.
 2019/20 Head of Engagement 8.
 Review and improve a programme of recognition schemes and awards covering annual awards and ways to recognise good work throughout the year and corporate and local levels.
 2019/20 Head of Engagement 9.
 Introduce a simple thank-you tool/scheme allowing managers and colleagues to publicly recognise the good work of others.
 2019/20 Head of Engagement / Head of Internal Communication

 Engagement and recognition Timescale Lead 10.
 Introduce celebration of academic and development achievement, holding 'graduation' ceremonies Ongoing Head of Talent / to recognise the commitment to learning and professional development.
-Head of Engagement 11.
-Actively encourage and support our people to apply for external awards to gain recognition for the 2019/20 Head of Leadership work that they do and to raise the profile of London Ambulance Trust. and Performance/ Head of Talent 12.
+Head of Engagement .
+Actively encourage and support our people to apply for external awards to gain recognition for the 2019/20 Head of Leadership work that they do and to raise the profile of London Ambulance Trust. and Performance/ work that they do and to faise the profile of London Ambulance Trust.
+Head of Talent 12.
 Seek external review of our staff recognition schemes and review best practice from elsewhere.
-2019/20 Head of Engagement 13.
-We review the Friends and Family test use for 2019/20 to allow us to better use it to take pulse 2019/20 Head of Engagement checks and monitor progress of our initiatives across different parts of the organisation. / Director of People and Culture
+2019/20 Head of Engagement .
+We review the Friends and Family test use for 2019/20 to allow us to better use it to take pulse 2019/20 Head of Engagement checks and monitor progress of our initiatives across different parts of the organisation. / Director of People checks and monitor progress of our mitiatives across different parts of the organisation. and Culture